josmar-crwdstffng/angular/packages/zone.js/NON-STANDARD-APIS.md

 ## Usage

-By default, those APIs' support will not be loaded in zone.js or zone-node.js, so if you want to load those API's support, you should load those files by yourself.
+By default, the support of those APIs will not be loaded in zone.js or zone-node.js, so if you want to load the support of those APIs, you should load those files by yourself.

 For example, if you want to add MediaQuery patch, you should do like this: